 Noodle Tools is a suite of interactive tools designed to aid students and professionals with online research.
 Among its free tools are “NoodleQuest,” designed to develop the optimum Web-based search strategy for your research topic.
 Fill in the short form and NoodleTools will suggest a research direction.
 Furthermore, “Choose the Best Search” provides helpful search strategies based on an analysis of your topic.
 In table format, it provides concise but detailed information literacy search strategies.
 Other free tools include “NoodleBib Starter,” a free and simplified MLA version for students grades 1-5, ESL, and “NoodleLinks,” a way to browse bibliographies written by researchers around the world on hundreds of topics.

-Refseek is an academic search engine that makes academic information on the Internet easier to access than with typical search engines.
-Refseek cuts down on the overload of non-academic search results by eliminating sponsored links and most commercial web sites.
+Refseek is an academic search engine that only delivers reference materials as search results.
+It cuts down on the overload of non-academic search results for students by eliminating sponsored links and most commercial web sites.

 WolframAlpha is a unique, computational search engine.
-The Search results are data driven, which makes it especially uses for searching socioeconomic data, geographic and demographic data, economic data, and other topics.
+The Search results are data driven, which makes it especially useful for searching socioeconomic data, geographic and demographic data, economic data, scientific data, mathematical computations, and other topics.

 SweetSearch is a search engine for students.
 It searches far fewer web sites than Google, but only lists websites that have been reviewed by its team of educators.
 It also provides social media tools that enable you to send your results to others.

-The Wayback Machine provides free access to researchers, historians, scholars, and the general public to billions of web pages stored in the Internet Archive's web archive.
-Great tool for seeing what web pages contained months, or years ago.
+The Wayback Machine provides free access to researchers, historians, scholars, and the general public to billions of web pages stored in the Internet Archive’s web archive.
+It is a great tool for seeing what web pages contained months, or years ago.
 Collections include Web, Moving Images, Texts, Audio, and Software.

 The Center for History and New Media resources are designed to benefit professional historians, high school teachers, and students of history.